-- 2 tablespoon 100% pure maple syrup plus more for serving
+- 2 tablespoons 100% pure maple syrup plus more for serving

 - 2 large eggs beaten lightly

 - 1 ¾ cup milk of choice I used coconut

-- 2 tablespoon unsalted butter melted.
+- 2 tablespoons unsalted butter melted.
 Plus extra for the waffle iron

 - 2 very ripe bananas mashed